Menu Icon

 Social Relationships

-Schizophrenia can make it difficult to communicate with others where you may sit still or remain silent for long periods at a time.
+Schizophrenia can make it difficult to communicate with others, where you may sit still or remain silent for long periods at a time.
 It can make it difficult to maintain eye contact and coherently respond to others.
 Hence, day-to-day communication can suffer.

-Also check: 5 Therapist-Recommended Tools to Improve Your Relationship
+Also check: 5 Therapist-Recommended Tools to Improve Your Relationship.

-The auditory hallucinations can also make you believe that your loved ones are being unfaithful to you which can result in you taking ill-suited steps and can harm the relationship.
+The auditory hallucinations can also make you believe that your loved ones are being unfaithful to you, which can result in you taking ill-suited steps and can harm the relationship.
 When your family, partner, and friends are willing to self-educate and understand, it can give them more clarity and insight about the disorder.
-If you are looking to learn more about how you can support someone with schizophrenia, talk to our mental health coach
+If you are looking to learn more about how you can support someone with schizophrenia, talk to our mental health coach (https://calendly.com/ih_2022/depression-consultation?month=2023-03)

-Understanding how schizophrenia affects your life can help you untangle the confusion of your thoughts and behaviours along with the right help from a mental health professional.
+Understanding how schizophrenia affects your life can help you untangle the confusion of your thoughts and behaviours, along with the right help from a mental health professional.
 With awareness of your disorder, you and your loved ones can learn to know yourself and choose better with time.

 Yes